TrynkaLab/tglow-core/README.md

 # TODO items:

-- stage image folders from iRODS bacup instead of PE export
+- Stage image folders from iRODS bacup instead of PE export
 - Deconvolution
+- Automatic overlap of manifests when registering, currently need to make sure all ref plate wells are present in query plates
+- Update docs
 - Detailled description of parameters